rjfahl/FizzBuzz/README.md

 # FizzBuzz
-### This project contains code for the Fizz Buzz, TDD driven, code Kata
+### This project contains the TDD code for a simple Fizz Buzz program done in a variety of languages

 ---
-## Languages
+## Languages Implemented
 * C#
+* F#
 * JavaScript

 ---